offmessage/blackpearl/_sources/examples/example_1.txt

   if __name__ == '__main__':
       MyProject()

+This project remembers the state of the rainbow each time a button is pressed and changes it the next time a button is pressed.
+This ability to remembering is because we've used Python classes to wrap the functionality of the hardware, and can store the state of the hardware in those classes.

 As with the :ref:`Getting Started example <gettingstarted-example>` the first thing we need to do is import all the necessary bits and bobs.
 These are the basic ``Project``, the basic ``Module`` and the ``Rainbow`` and ``Touch``